null1024-ws/null1024-ws/README.md

 ---

 ### 🌱 Brief Introduction
-- 🏫 Shen Wang currently works at the School of Cybersecurity, pursuing his bachelor's degree at <a href="https://www.nwpu.edu.cn/">Northwestern Polytechnical University (NWPU).
+- 🏫 Shen currently works at the School of Cybersecurity, pursuing his bachelor's degree at <a href="https://www.nwpu.edu.cn/">Northwestern Polytechnical University (NWPU).
 - 📫 You can get in touch with me by email at [shenwang@smu.edu.sg](mailto:shenwang@smu.edu.sg)

 ---